kscoder27/Stock-Price-Prediction-using-machine-learning/README.md

-# Stock-Price-Prediction-using-machine-learning
+# Stock-Price-Prediction-using-deep-learning
-This project demonstrates the use of Long Short-Term Memory (LSTM) neural networks to predict stock prices based on historical data.
-The goal is to train an LSTM model to forecast future stock prices by leveraging patterns in the time series data of a particular stock.
+This repository contains a project for predicting stock prices using advanced deep learning architectures such as LSTM+GRU and BiLSTM+GRU.
+The goal is to forecast future stock prices based on historical price data, utilizing time-series modeling techniques and TensorFlow/Keras libraries.